prokopevaleksey/MRSS2015/README.md

 it basically performs meta-learning on anonimized datasets using naive bayes and random forest clasiffiers

 evaluation is suitable for AutoML challenge benchmark

+comments on each version are in the folders